thiamsoontan/Lab/README.md

 # CAF Terraform for GCC - Lab

+## Getting Started

+Clone the repo to your laptop
+unzip lab.zip to a folder in your local drive
+Open the folder in Visual Studio Code

 ## Lab 1 - GCC Development Environment

 Go to /tf/caf/gcc-dev-env/README.md and follow the steps in the readme file.